swiftly-solution/documentation/src/docs/scripting/events/gameevents/onparachutedeploy.md

 ---

 # OnParachuteDeploy
-This event is triggered when parachute_deploy is triggered
+This event is triggered when parachute_deploy is triggered.
 ::: tabs
 @tab Lua
 ```lua